 If you’re considering adopting OmniFocus, the following list may offer some compelling reasons to use this software.
 And if you’re already an OmniFocus user, this list will serve as a summary of some of the powerful and flexible features that you have at your disposal.

-iOS Integration — OmniFocus is also very well integrated on iOS.
-And the Omni Group have a well-deserved reputation for supporting new iOS features as soon as they're available.
+iOS/iPadOS Integration — OmniFocus is also very well integrated on iOS/iPadOS.
+And the Omni Group has a well-deserved reputation for supporting new iOS/iPadOS features as soon as they’re available.
 For example, the Omni Group was among the first developers to support drag and drop and native Siri integration.

 Apple Watch App — Having OmniFocus on your Apple Watch can be a great way to provide convenient access to your most important tasks.
 You can even add a complication to your favourite watch faces.
 This helps keep your OmniFocus tasks on your radar and provides a quick way to open the OmniFocus for Apple Watch app.